syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

                 name: "Rectangle",
                 height: 40,
                 width: 80,
-                //Specify the size of palette Item
+                //Specifies the size of palette Item
                 paletteItem: {
                     // Enables to fit the content into the specified palette item size
                     enableScale: true
-                    // If it is set as false, the element will be rendered with actual node size }
+                    // When it is set as false, the element is rendered with actual node size }
             }]
         }]